 This annual report contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 that are subject to the safe harbor created by such Act.
 Forward-looking statements include, among others, statements about our expectations regarding future events or our future financial and/or operating performance.
 These statements are often, but not always, made through the use of words or phrases such as "may," "will," "anticipate," "estimate," "plan," "project," "continuing," "ongoing," "expect," "believe," "intend," "predict," "potential," "opportunity" and similar words or phrases or the negatives of these words or phrases.
 These statements involve risks, estimates, assumptions and uncertainties that could cause actual results to differ materially from those expressed in these statements.
 Please refer to the risk factors contained in our SEC filings available at www.sec.gov, including our most recent Annual Report on Form 10-K and Quarterly Reports on Form 10-Q, for some of the factors that may cause actual results to differ materially from those expressed in any forward-looking statements.
 You should not place undue reliance on any forward looking statements, which speak only as of the date hereof, and, except as required by law, we undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date hereof.

-CUBIC CORPORATION 9333 Balboa Avenue, San Diego, CA 92123 | P.O.
-Box 85587, San Diego, CA 92186 (800) 854-2876 (858) 277-6780 (858) 505-1535 FAX www.cubic.com
+9333 Balboa Avenue, San Diego, CA 92123 P.O.
+Box 85587, San Diego, CA 92186 800.854.2876 858.277.6780

+Cubic.com